wjallen/pssp-api/README.md

 git commit -m 'message'  # commit changes git push                 # push to github

 git tag -a <tag> -m 'msg'  # add a new tag with descriptive 'msg' git push origin <tag>      # push the tag up to github
 ```

 The last 'git push' will have the downstream effect of triggering a re-build
-of all images on Dockerhub.
+of both images on Dockerhub.
 That can take 5-10 minutes.
 Once the new tags
 are all seen on Dockerhub, delete the local containers (`make clean-all`) and
 try to re-orchestrate all of them with:

 ```
 make compose-up
 ```

-That should do a re-pull and deployment of the newest images using the tag in the
-top of the Makefile.

 To determine the appropriate version, try to follow these general guidelines: